-Windsor Castle is open all year round and can easily be visited on a day trip from London.
+Windsor Castle is open year round and can easily be visited on a day trip from London.
 The spectacular castle was rumoured to have been Queen Elizabeth II's favourite residence and was also the venue for Prince Harry and Meghan Markle's wedding in 2018.
+Plan your Windsor Castle visit with the top Windsor Castle highlights below.

 As working royal residences, Royal Collection Trust sites are subject to closures, which may occur to all or part of them at short notice.